Centre should not go against federal structure of Constitution: Kerala CM | Law-Order

 He was speaking at the 7th Governing Council meeting of the NITI Aayog which was attended by Prime Minister Narendra Modi and the Union Home Minister Amit Shah at the Rashtrapati Bhavan Cultural Centre in Delhi.

-Besides telling the Centre not to ''challenge'' federalism, Vijayan said steps should be taken to raise Kerala's credit-limit as it has not yet recovered from the economic problems caused by COVID-19.
+Besides telling the Centre not to ''challenge'' federalism, Vijayan said steps should be taken to raise Kerala's credit-limit as it has not yet recovered from the economic problems caused by COVID-19 pandemic.

+He also drew the attention of the council to the various GST related issues and said there needs to be a review of the decision to impose the tax on essential items.

+He also requested that the GST compensation to the states be continued for another five years.

-He further said the southern State has entrusted matters related to panchayats and municipalities, mentioned in the 11th and 12th schedules of the Constitution, with the local self-governing bodies as part of decentralisation of power.
+Vijayan further said the southern State has entrusted matters related to panchayats and municipalities, mentioned in the 11th and 12th schedules of the Constitution, to the local self-governing bodies as part of its initiative to decentralise power.

-Therefore, the Centre should consider this aspect also when distributing the consolidated funds.
+Therefore, the Centre should consider this aspect also when distributing the consolidated funds to states, he said.

 The apex court's direction in June this year has created a lot of rumblings among those living in the hilly and forest regions of Kerala, leading to the State Assembly unanimously passing a resolution requesting the Centre to exempt inhabited places and agricultural lands in the State while implementing the one-km wide ESZ.